ualib/agda-algebras/algebras.lagda.rst

       the claim is proved. □

-Our formal implementation of terms and the term algebra is presented in :numref:`terms`.
+We implement terms and the term algebra in Agda in the ``terms`` module, as described in :numref:`terms`.
+Also in the ``terms`` module, and presented in :numref:`obs 9 in agda`, is a formal proof of the next result.

 .. _obs 9: